 The interview continues:

-“We cannot choose our external circumstances, but we can always choose how we respond to them.” —Epictetus (55 AD)
+Fran Fisher: There is a choice zone between you and the circumstances in your life.
+One of my favorite quotes is by Epictetus (55 AD): “We cannot choose our external circumstances, but we can always choose how we respond to them.”

 Shifting your point of view or attitude or finding an empowering view can bring you a sense of peace and freedom from the pain and stress of the circumstances you find yourself in.
 Empowering choices you make in relationship to the circumstances can support you in being clear, confident, powerful, calm, peaceful, creative, energized, free, satisfied, and fulfilled.